eriky/ESClient/README.rst

 * Implementing more of the API methods
 * Implementing bulk indexing
+* Add debug logging

 License
 =======
 Licensed under the New BSD License.
+See also the LICENSE file

 Credits
 =======